CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

   * **NOTE**: Any environment variable specified in this field will be expanded.
 For example, `${BUILD_NUMBER}` will be replaced by the current jobs' build number.
 * *Rescan*: Clone the previous version of the application (similar to the `Same configuration as previous version` checkbox in the Add Version wizard of AIP Console).
 If unchecked or no version exists, it will run an Add version job instead.
 * *Enable Security Dataflow*: Enabled the Security Objective for this version.
 Has no effect if `Rescan` is checked.
+* *publish the application to the Health Dashboard* (optional): When sets to false, this prevents from consolidating snapshot or from publishing application to the Health dashboard. *default* : true

 Under `Advanced Settings` you will find the following parameters :